 Programming Environment: Students write and run programs in the browser using the CodeHS online editor.
-Students will be able to write both text based and block based programs in Karel.
+Students will be able to write text based or block based programs in JavaScript with Karel and text based programs in Python with Tracy.
 Students will also create several webpages using HTML and CSS.
 These webpages will be hosted on the CodeHS website so that they can keep a running portfolio of their creative projects, and easily share their programs with the world.
 Students gain programming experience early on in the course that will enable them to explore the rest of the course topics through computational thinking practices.